 You’d expect this kind of thing from, say, a defense contractor working on a next-generation fighter jet.
 It’s pretty strong stuff for a yogurt company.

-Of course, it’s possible that a company could adopt a written policy that requires jumping through all kinds of hoops to protect company information and then not actually follow the policy.
+At the risk of sounding jaded, let me hasten to add that it’s possible a company could adopt a written policy that requires jumping through all kinds of hoops to protect company information and then not actually follow the policy.
 But any company that makes a good faith effort to follow policies like this probably won’t have much trouble clearing the “reasonable measures” hurdle for trade secret protection.

 3. Employee signs non-compete and confidentiality agreement